 At one point, Marina recalls the moment when things changed between her and the group of primates.
-After falling severely ill from tamarind food poisoning, Marina says that one of the elderly monkeys, which she now calls “grandpa,” guided her to muddy water.
+After falling severely ill from tamarind food poisoning, Marina says that one of the elderly monkeys, whom she now calls “grandpa,” guided her to muddy water.
 Marina drank the water, vomited, and eventually recovered.

-From this moment onwards, Marina says she felt welcomed by the monkeys, and began observing their instinctual behaviour in order to gain some sort of survival skills.
-How to climb trees, what was safe to eat, how to clean herself, all of these habits she picked up on quickly.
+From this moment onwards, Marina says, she felt welcomed by the monkeys, and began observing their instinctual behaviour in order to gain some sort of survival skills.
+How to climb trees, what was safe to eat, how to clean herself — all of these habits she picked up on quickly.

 A New Family

 Marina explains that if it weren’t for the monkeys, which are thought to be capuchins, she most likely wouldn’t have survived.
 Capuchins are known to be well-cultured toward humans, so it makes sense that they would eventually accept Marina into their territory.

 But was Marina actually “raised” by these monkeys?
 Not entirely, she explains.